olavolav/uniplot/README.md

 In alphabetical order:

 * `character_set` - Which Unicode character set to use.
-User `"boxplot"` for the Boxplot character set with 4x resolution, or `"braille"` for the Braille character set with 8x resolution.
+Use `"block"` for the [Block Elements character set](https://en.wikipedia.org/wiki/Block_Elements) with 4x resolution, or `"braille"` for the [Braille character set](https://en.wikipedia.org/wiki/Braille_Patterns) with 8x resolution.
   The latter has a lighter look overall.
-  Defaults to `"boxplot"`.
+Defaults to `"block"`.
 * `color` - Draw series in color.
 Defaults to `False` when plotting a single series, and to `True` when plotting multiple.
 Also accepts a list of strings, to modify the default order of